RadiOrakel: Political platform

 radiOrakel promotes an inclusive, intersectional feminism, and has said that "radiOrakel believes that feminism should be for everyone" and that "we believe that feminism must be inclusive in order to be progressive and continue to set the agenda for the societal development we want.
 Equality and inclusion must have room for everyone, regardless of gender, sexual orientation, work or beliefs."
-The radio station has also said that "we are feminists and it is equally important for us to promote transgender people, and other minority genders, their role and position in the media and music" and that the station opposes sexism, homophobia, transphobia and racism.
+The radio station has also said that "we are feminists and it is equally important for us to promote transgender people, and other minority genders, their role and position in the media and music" and that the station opposes sexism, homophobia, transphobia and racism. radiOrakel maintains a close association with the Initiative for Inclusive Feminism and was among the signatories of a 2025 call for an inclusive feminism with around 30 other Norwegian organizations.